diptavo/GAUSS/README.md

 We performed the association analysis of 1,403 binary phenotypes from UK-Biobank with `C2` (Curated pathways) and `C5` (GO pathways) from [MSigDB v6.2](https://data.broadinstitute.org/gsea-msigdb/msigdb/release/6.2/) using GAUSS.
 The results can be visualized using a [PheWeb-like visual server](http://ukb-pathway.leelabsg.org/).

+# Creating own reference data (Vh) for customized gene-based tests

+You can create your own reference data for conducting GAUSS test if you are not using any of the standard tests included in GAUSS.
+To create a compatible Vh dataset follow these steps:

+- You need the individual level genotype files and an annotation file.
+In absence of individual level genotypes, an acceptable set of GWAS variants can be obtained from the 1000 Genomes genotypes obtained via the [FUSION or LDSCore packages](http://gusevlab.org/projects/fusion/#installation) `wget https://data.broadinstitute.org/alkesgroup/FUSION/LDREF.tar.bz2`

+- The annotation file would contain information on the assignment of variants to genes.
+The format needs to be compatible with the gene-based test software you are going to use.

+- Independently generate a null phenotype from `N(0,1)` without any variant effects.

+- Perform gene-based test using the test/software of your choice, annotation files and individual level genotype data and simulated phenotype data.

+- Record the p-values of the genes and convert them to z-values.

+- Repeat this step multiple times (100 or 500 or 1000) and obtain a matrix of z-values with dimensions `RxG` where `R` is the number of repeatations (= 100/500/1000 or others as specified) and `G` is the number of genes.
+Store this matrix and use this as input with option `pv.null.wt1` in `GAUSS_All(.)`

 # Update Log

+- 01/04/2021: README updated
 - 12/16/2020: TWAS-FUSION reference panel added
 - 07/06/2020: GAUSS published as a R-package along with detailed documentations and utility function.